Sam-Belliveau/ece-4760-final-project/1-introduction.md

 These estimates are averaged over time to reduce the impact of noise.
 Using the delay estimates, a heat map is drawn by comparing the expected delays from each location to the estimates calculated by our cross-correlation.

-The entire processing chain—from sampling to buffering, correlation, and VGA drawing—executes on the Raspberry Pi Pico.
+The entire processing chain-from sampling to buffering, correlation, and VGA drawing-executes on the Raspberry Pi Pico.

 ## 1.2 Motivation